codelytic/OtoNet/README.md

 # OtoNet.Samples.TokenLogin
 <p>
 This sample shows how you can achive a token based login to OtoNet's e-store application.
-This is mostly required if you have another application and make your dealers to switch from that application to OtoNet's e-store front-end to order spare parts.
+This is mostly required if you have another application and allow your dealers to switch from that application to OtoNet's e-store front-end.
 </p>